-Securing the bracket to the top steel pipe section using high strength all thread rods and nuts.
-Now installing the lifting bracket prepping for the lift.
+Securing the bracket to the top steel pipe section using high-strength all-thread rods and nuts.
+Now comes installing the lifting bracket prepping for the lift.
 Holes are all cored out with material ready for installation at each hole.

 The slab bracket is installed under the concrete slab.
 We have also displayed a bracket out of the hole to illustrate what it looks like before it is installed.
 Notice the large bottom lifting plate that will ultimately lift the slab after all of the piers are installed.

 The black drive stand with the four legs is used to hold the yellow drive cylinder.
 8″ holes have been cored in the concrete slab to push the steel pipe sections through the soil to the suitable material.

 Another pipe section is added to achieve suitable material (firm bearing strata).
 Then, the lift is performed using the remote feature of our electric hydraulic pump.

 3″ lift achieved at the interior slab.
 Holes were in-filled with concrete, floor ready for carpet.

 This customer had both vertical and lateral settlement along the left basement wall.
 We installed four model 300 push piers to address the vertical settlement and five plate wall anchors to address the lateral movement.
 This top section shows the technicians installing the first 7’ long galvanized steel rod with the coupler and one more 7’ rod extension.
 Notice we are using portable hammers with compressed air.

 This set of photos show the hole being excavated.
 The steel rod that was pushed through from the inside of the basement wall now protrudes through the excavated hole approximately 12 feet from the wall.
 Plate anchor is attached.

 The first two photos in the section show the installation of the interior wall plate.